Linkage with external sources

 Costs

 Several factors are of influence on the total costs of a linkage project.
-For Lifelines, the costs for a new research project including linkage via ZorgTTP are € 5,450 (excl.
-VAT).
-This includes 6 months use of a Lifelines workspace, in which you can prepare the Lifelines dataset that you want to link to the external datasource.
-For linkages via CBS, the costs are € 4,000 (excl.
+For Lifelines, the costs for a new research project including linkage via ZorgTTP are € 5,018 (excl.
+VAT) + your own DRE budget (see DRE cost insight).
+This covers an access period of 6 months, in which you can prepare the Lifelines dataset that you want to link to the external datasource.
+For linkages via CBS, the costs are € 3,568 (excl.
 VAT).
 Please be aware that these costs do not include the costs for the acting TTP (ZorgTTP or CBS).
 The external datasource that you would like to link with may also charge a fee for data access, which is not included in the fee mentioned above.

 Ready to start?